 _____.
 Understanding Jonestown and Peoples Temple.
 Westport, CT: Praeger, 2009.

 ____ and Anthony B. Pinn, Mary R. Sawyer, eds.
 Peoples Temple and Black Religion in America.
-Bloomington: Indiana University Press, 2004.
+Bloomington: University of Indiana Press, 2004.

 Murphy, Larry G., J. Gordon Melton & Gary L. Ward.
 Encyclopedia of African American Religions.
 New York: Routledge Publishing, 1993.